Overview

 - Has a limited or exclusive distribution and is not typically stocked or dispensed by a retail pharmacy.

-If the Department establishes that the request is ineligible for review or the Department is unable to confirm jurisdiction over the referral, the Department will communicate that fact to both the pharmacy and the PBM identified by the pharmacy by letter and electronic mail.
+- If the Department establishes that the request is ineligible for review or the Department is unable to confirm jurisdiction over the referral, the Department will notify both the pharmacy and the PBM identified by the pharmacy by letter and electronic mail.